Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 I’m going to scream this from the rooftops but this is an Easy Apple Cobbler …that’s also fluffy and perfectly spiced and WAY easier than any apple pie you might not have time to make.

 This season is all about pie, I will admit that.
 And of course, I have my favorite apple pie recipe that I think is a sure-fire winner.
-But let’s be honest, there’s not alway time for pie crust-making, rolling out, crimping, etc.
+But let’s be honest, there’s not always time for pie crust-making, rolling out, crimping, etc.

 Ingredients for Apple Cobbler